Irrawaddy dolphin: Distribution and habitat

+It is extinct in Laos since 2022.

 Interaction with humans

 Irrawaddy dolphins have a mutualistic relationship of co-operative fishing with traditional fishers.
-Fishers in India recall when they would call out to the dolphins, by tapping a wooden key also known as a lahai kway, against the sides of their boats, asking the Irrawaddys to drive fish into their nets.
+Fishers in India recall when they would call out to the dolphins, by tapping a wooden key also known as a lahai kway against the sides of their boats, asking the Irrawaddys to drive fish into their nets.
 In Burma, in the upper reaches of the Ayeyarwady River, Irrawaddy dolphins drive fish towards fishers using cast nets in response to acoustic signals from them.
 The fishermen attempt to gain the attention of the dolphins through various efforts such as using a cone-shaped wooden stick to drum the side of their canoes, striking their paddles to the surface of the water, jingling their nets, or making calls that sound turkey-like.
 A pod of dolphins that agrees to work alongside the fisherman will entrap a school of fish in a semicircle, guiding them towards the boat.
 In return, the dolphins are rewarded with some of the fishers' bycatch.
 Historically, Irrawaddy River fishers claimed particular dolphins were associated with individual fishing villages and chased fish into their nets.
 An 1879 report indicated legal claims were frequently brought into native courts by fishers to recover a share of the fish from the nets of a rival fisher that the plaintiff's dolphin was claimed to have helped fill.

 Folk stories

 Laotians and Cambodians have a common belief that the Irrawaddy dolphins are reincarnations of their ancestors.
 Some even claim that the dolphins have saved drowning villagers and protected people from attacks by crocodiles.
 Their beliefs and experiences have led the people of Laos and Cambodia to live peacefully alongside one another for ages.
-The West Kalimantan people have a similar story where the dolphins were naughty children that ate a pot of rice reserved for the shaman, but their mouths scalded and jumped into the water to cool themselves, but later transformed into these dolphins.
+The West Kalimantan people have a similar story where the dolphins were naughty children who ate a pot of rice reserved for the shaman, but their mouths scalded and jumped into the water to cool themselves, and later transformed into these dolphins.

 Buddhist Khmer and Vietnamese fishermen have regarded the Orcaella as a sacred animal.
 If caught in fishing nets, they release the dolphin from the rest of the catch.
-In contrast, Muslim Khmer fisherman kill them for food.
-This has led to the dolphin becoming reputed to recognize the local languages of the area and it approaching areas of the Khmer Muslim community with caution.
+In contrast, Muslim Khmer fishermen kill them for food.
+This has led to the dolphin becoming reputed to recognize the local languages of the area and approaching areas of the Khmer Muslim community with caution.